trifork/cheetah-development-infrastructure/readme.md

 ### Security model

 The development infrastructure follows the [Reference Security Model](https://docs.cheetah.trifork.dev/reference/security).
-For local development we are using [Cheetah OAuth Simulator](https://github.com/trifork/cheetah-infrastructure-utils-oauth) inside `docker-compose/oauth.yaml` as a local static IDP.
+For local development we are using [Keycloak](https://www.keycloak.org/) inside `docker-compose/keycloak.yaml` as a local IDP.

 See sections below for details on security model configuration.